The National School Garden Program

 Slow Food USA’s National School Garden Program (NSGP) aims to reconnect youth with their food by teaching them how to grow, cook and enjoy real food.
 Through increased confidence, knowledge gain and skill building, we want to empower children to become active participants in their food choices.
 By becoming informed eaters, today’s children will help make a positive impact on the larger world of food and farming well into the future.

-The goal of the NSGP is to support local Slow Food chapters, volunteers, garden leaders, and teachers to become more effective in sustaining school garden programs in their community.
-We hope chapters will serve as a local school garden hub of important resources and volunteer assistance, as well as a connector that facilitates partnerships on the ground.
-The expansion of Slow Food USA’s National School Garden Program brings an abundance of resources, including curriculum and program ideas, to Slow Food chapters and schools across the country.
+The goal of the NSGP is to support educators, volunteers, garden leaders andlocal Slow Food chapters become more effective in sustaining school garden programs in their community.
+We hope chapters will serve as a local school garden hub of important resources and volunteer assistance, as well as a connector that facilitates partnerships in local communities.

 Why School Gardens?